hazelcast/hazelcast-simulator/README.md

 and you send a command like "run this testsuite with 10 worker JVM's for 2 hours".

 * TestCluster: responsible for spawning/terminating EC2 instances and to install Agents on remote machines.
-It can be used in combination with EC2, but it can also be used in a static setup like a local machine or the Hazelcast testcluster we have in the office.
+It can be used in combination with EC2, but it can also be used in a static setup like a local machine or the Hazelcast com.hazelcast.stabilizer.testcluster we have in the office.

 #### Controlling Deployment